 Some people have forsaken Windows entirely and have moved over to the open source alternative Linux.
 Now as a gaming platform Linux is getting much better and this is due to Steam helping port games over to the platform.
 It is not perfect by any means though.

 First as a gaming platform it normally has to emulate certain elements of Windows to run certain games, and poor driver optimization.
 This leads to some drops in performance for the game on your gaming computer.
-Now there are some games that work natively in Linux and they do not suffer these performance hits, but they are few and far between.
+Now there are some games that work naively in Linux and they do not suffer these performance hits, but they are few and far between.

 The other drawback is Direct X 11 and Direct X 12 games.
-Linux progammers have not yet cracked these two codes yet.
+Linux programmers have not yet cracked these two codes yet.
 Now for Direct X 11 there are some games that have been cracked and play very well in Linux, but this is a case by case basis, and not the general rule.

 Now there is another common held belief about Linux that is now not true and that is that it is too complex for most users.
 With most Linux Distros this is now not the case and there are many free Distros of Linux that almost emulate any version of windows entirely and are very easy to switch to.